isomerpages/moe-bedoksouthsec/_information-and-links/For Students/Booklist 2025.md

 </li>
 <li>
 <p>Self-collection at school.
 Students opting for self-collection from the
-school premises must adhere to their chosen appointment date.</p>
+school premises must adhere to their chosen appointment date.
+The venue will be G1-07.</p>
 </li>
 </ul>
 <p>We kindly request your understanding that there will be no walk-ins to